-Many people with a general knowledge of water softeners believe that it’s the salt that you add to a water softener that softens the water, but it’s actually the resin that does the real work, which is why the salt-free units we have listed above can accomplish the same end result of providing soft water.
-While the tiny resin beads inside your water softener tank filter out hard water minerals.
-The salt is actually used to clean the resin beads when your system regenerates.
+Many people with a general knowledge of water softeners believe that it’s the salt that softens the water, while in actuality it’s the resin that does the real work, which is why the salt-free units we have listed above can accomplish the same end result of providing soft water.
+While the tiny resin beads inside your water softener tank filter out hard water minerals, salt-based systems use salt to clean the resin beads when your system regenerates.

 Here’s a basic overview of how a salt-based water softener system works:

 - These systems are installed at the main water line where the water comes into your home.
 As hard water enters your home from your main water line or well, its first stop is the water softener tank.